 Ever parked at the airport and wondered the reason behind the sky-high prices?
 Even as airfares slide, parking at the airport is a ridiculously expensive proposition.
 Especially if you don’t have an alternative mode of travel to the airport, you’re staring at a huge bill.
+Find out why Airport Parking is so expensive.

 What Decides Parking Charges?

 Like most things, it is the demand that decides the price.
-High real estate and maintenance costs are the primary reasons behind rocketing parking charges.
+High real estate and maintenance costs are the primary reasons for rocketing parking charges.
 Priced according to convenience and distance from the terminal, here are a few of the airport parking options:

 - Short-Term Parking: A convenient yet expensive option designed for people who are dropping off or picking up passengers